Athletics at the 1912 Summer Olympics – Men's 3000 metres team race

 The men's 3000 metres team race was a track and field athletics event held as part of the athletics at the 1912 Summer Olympics programme.
 It was the fourth appearance of a team race style event, though the first to be held at the distance of 3000 metres, which became the standard until the event was eliminated following the 1924 Summer Olympics.
 The competition was held on Friday, July 12, 1912, and on Saturday, July 13, 1912.

 Twenty-four runners from five nations competed.
 NOCs could enter 1 team of 5 athletes, with up to 3 reserves.

 According to the International Olympic Committee medal database all five runners were awarded medals.

+Records

+The world record in the individual 3000 metres run was held by Bror Fock of Sweden in a time of 8:46.6.

+The record was broken in the first semifinal by Johannes Kolehmainen with a time of 8:36.9, which would be named as the first official record recognized by the IAAF.

 Results

 Semifinals

 All three semi-finals were held on Friday, July 12, 1912.